 This is an important position where many beginners find themselves, so they should learn how to defend and attack from this position.

-The jiu-jitsu half-guard is a position where one of the legs of a Brazilian jiu-jitsu practitioner is between his opponent’s legs.
+The half-guard is a position where one of the legs of a Brazilian jiu-jitsu practitioner is between his opponent’s legs.

 The guy on the top has more choices for winning than the Bottom fighter.
 But, the fastest jiu-jitsu attacker who arrives to set their grip of control fist can dominate the fight or the grappling match.

-There is no ideal or perfect way to play the half guard position.
-However, in this guard type, the guy on the bottom needs to secure a reasonable distance from his opponent using the knee shield and his hands.
+There is no perfect way to play the half-guard position.
+However, when in this guard, the person on the bottom should use their knee shield and hands to maintain a safe distance from their opponent.

 Furthermore, the primary thing to prevent is not letting your opponent control your head and then obligating you to lie on your back.

 On the other hand, the BJJ guy on the top controls his opponent’s head to prevent him from leveraging distance, then breaking the half-guard and moving to the side mount.
 From there, he can process a jiu-jitsu submission like the armbar or switch his position to the knee on belly or full mount.